 the Act means the Chicken Meat Industry Act 1977.

+[Regulation 2 amended in Gazette 2 Mar 2010 p.
+832.]

 3. Election of growers’ committees

-All growers under agreement with the same processor shall from time to time elect any 2 or more of their number to be members of a committee to represent them for the purposes of these regulations.
+All growers who have a grower agreement with the same processor shall from time to time elect any 2 or more of their number to be members of a committee to represent them for the purposes of these regulations.

+[Regulation 3 amended in Gazette 2 Mar 2010 p.
+832.]

 4. Procedure before increase in outputs of processors

-(1) Whenever a processor considers that demand makes it necessary to increase his output, he shall by notice in writing given to all growers who are under agreement with him offer expansion to those growers so as to maintain the ratio referred to in subparagraph (ii) of paragraph (f) of subclause (1) of clause 2 of the prescribed agreement.
+(1) Whenever a processor considers that demand makes it necessary to increase his or her output, he or she shall by notice in writing given to all growers who have a grower agreement with him or her offer expansion to those growers so as to maintain the ratio referred to in subparagraph (ii) of paragraph (f) of subclause (1) of clause 2 of the prescribed agreement.

 (2) A processor giving notice under subregulation (1) shall offer expansion in multiples of unit shed size —